echobind/playbook/source/4-outro.md

 Thanks for reading our playbook.

-We can’t wait to see what we get to build with you.
+We can't wait to see what we get to build with you.

 \end{large}